-Captain Michelle Arnold is second in command of the department and has served the city of Glens Falls for 17 years.
+Assistant Chief Joseph Boisclair is second in command of the department and has served the city of Glens Falls for 18 years.

-The police department’s 2016 annual report will be posted to the site around February of 2017.
+The police department’s full 2018 annual report has been posted to the site.